wavefrontHQ/docs/pages/doc/direct_ingestion.md

 ### Multiple data points

-Assuming `wavefront.txt` contained 1 or more lines in the Wavefront data format you could send it to Waveront like this:
+Assuming `wavefront.txt` contained 1 or more lines in the Wavefront data format you could send it to Wavefront like this:

 ```
 cat wavefront.txt | curl -H "Authorization: Bearer <<TOKEN>>" -F file=@- https://metrics.wavefront.com/report?f=graphite_v2